Sustainable Corporate Strategy

 F-SUS

 The sustainability council is responsible for the management of sustainability-related aspects and the associated decisions.
 It meets at least twice a year and is chaired by the chair of the executive board.
-To strengthen close alignment with our businesses, members include the heads of the divisions alongside the executive board.
-Following approval by the executive board, the actions are implemented by the operational units in close consultation with the relevant functions—for instance, Strategy, Sustainability, Research, Development & Innovation, and Procurement.
+Following approval by the executive board, the actions are implemented by the operational units in close consultation with the relevant functions—for instance, Strategy, Sustainability, Environment, Safety, Health, Quality & Security, Research, Development & Innovation, and Procurement.

 The decisions taken by the sustainability council are prepared by the sustainability circle, which comprises representatives of the functions and organizational units of relevance for sustainability.
 The sustainability circle monitors such aspects as the defined sustainability targets and decisions on group-wide coordinated actions, and is responsible for new sustainability target proposals.